drpicox/david-rodenas.com/_notes/lesscss.md

 ---
 CSS3 has many options but
-it has a low degree of reusability.
+it has a low degree of re-usability.
 LessCSS is a language designed to replace/complement CSS3.